ronen567/just-the-docs/docs/logistic_regression.md

 Let's clarify an important aspect of the estimated value: Unlike the Supervised Regression prediction, the interpretation of $$h(b+w^Tx)$$ is not an estimation of $$y$$, denoted by $$/hat(y)$$ as before, but the probability of the y=1 hypothesis, which can be represented by $$p(y=1|x,b,w).
 The probability is > 0.5 for z>0,  and naturally < 0.5 for z < 0.
 So, for input value x, if p(y=1|x,b,w) = h(|x,b,w) > 0.5, the classiication decision that should be taken is 1, with a probability p(y=1|x,b,w).
 This probability tends ro 1, as z >> 0, and tends to 0, as z << 0.

+Logistic Regression Cost Function
+Eq.
+2 determines the prediction function.
+It's a function of the input features x, and coefficients b and w.
+So, in order to be able to estimate the probability of y=1 for a given input x, as expressed by Eq.
+2, we need to calculate the coefficients {b, w} as expressed in Eq.
+3

+Eq.
+3: Logistic Regrerssion Coefficients

+$$ z = b + w_1x_1+w_2x_2+....w_nx_n $$

+So which is the best set of parameters {b, w}?
+Or in other words, which {b, w} make the best predictor?
+To determine this, we need to detemine the best predictor's characterizations.
+Let's do it, by determining a cost function, which expresses the diffeerence between predicted values and actual values, and find the coefficinets which minimize this difference.

+Having the predictionfunction, we need to calculate its coefficients.

+Similarily to Linear Regression, we will determine a cost function, whi